guybrush262/Assistant-conversations/README.md

 16) In configuration.yaml add the "Home Assistant sensor".

-17) In OpenAI Conversation (or whatever conversation agetn you chose) add the "Prompt" to the instructions/prompt template.
+17) In OpenAI Conversation (or whatever conversation agent you chose) add the "Prompt" to the instructions/prompt template.